Thousands participate in Manchester run as hunt for accomplices continues

-Emotions ran high in Manchester Sunday as thousands of people took to the streets for the largest 10-kilometer run in Europe and, for the first time, a half-marathon.
+Emotions ran high in Manchester, England, on Sunday as thousands of people took to the streets for the largest 10-kilometer run in Europe and, for the first time, a half-marathon.

 Scenes of cheering crowds encouraging runners across the finish line circulated on social media as Manchester citizens showed their resolve less than a week after an explosion at an Ariana Grande concert killed 22 people and injured dozens more.